Dr Erica March

 CLINICAL PSYCHOLOGIST

-Therapeutic Interests:
+Therapeutic interests:

 - Reflective personal growth work

-- Development of self-expression and emotional intelligence
+- Development of self-expression and

-- Identity-related exploration
+childhood into adulthood) - Identity-related exploration

 - Spiritual and religious considerations